MetPX/sarracenia/doc/dd_post.7.rst

 dd_post is intended for use with arbitrarily large files, via segmentation and multi-streaming. blocks of large files are announced independently. and blocks can follow different paths between initial switch and final delivery.
+The protocol is unidirectional, in that there is no dialogue between publisher and subscriber.
+Each post is a stand-alone item that is one message in a stream, which on receipt may be spread over a number of nodes.

 CHARACTER SET & ENCODING